-Whether you engage an external recruiting expert like TurningPoint, or use your own in-house hiring manager, filling an open position (and the process of onboarding )can be very expensive.
+Whether you engage an external headhunter or executive recruiting expert like TurningPoint, or use your own in-house hiring manager, filling an open position (and the process of onboarding )can be very expensive.
 In addition, as companies become more collaborative and roles less autonomous, bringing on new staff members is not as seamless as it once was.
 With the increasing cost and difficulty of hiring, ‘retention’ has become a hot topic among management.
 To fully understand how to retain its staff a company must look closely at why employees quit.

 7 Reasons Your Best Employees Are Leaving

 You know the old saying, “People don’t leave jobs, they leave managers.”
 According to a recent study conducted by Paychex, 44.66% of those survey, left because they did not like their boss.
 The reasons are varied.
 Some complained about micromanagement while others rarely saw their “drive by” boss who rarely stepped foot in the office.
 Others were unhappy with their boss’ hiring and promotion policies.
 Unfortunately, few bosses realize they are the reason why their employees are running toward the exit.
 Therefore, it is the company’s job to have procedures in place to manage management and track which departments are consistently losing staff.

 31.88% of those questioned in the Paychex study cited a lack of growth and promotions as their reason for leaving.
 Being given only small, incremental goals rarely pushes employees out of their comfort zones or encourages them to learn new skills and take on new challenges.
 Ultimately, they feel stagnant and the job becomes monotonous.
 In addition, there is often little to no feedback on their work which does not allow for them to expand their skill set.